Hi, I am Adele, and I have run a large fancy dress shop in Essex, England, since 1998. I'm happy to pass on my knowledge to help others.

-Letter related parties giving your guests a letter as a costume theme is quite common and can make for some very interesting ideas for costumes.
-You have a few options...
+Letter-related parties are when you give your guests a letter as a costume theme.
+This type of party is quite common and can make for some very interesting ideas for costumes.

 - Ask guests to dress up in costumes related to your initials.

-- Choose 1 or 2 letters that they have to find a related costume for—this can be randomly chosen.
+- Choose one or two letters that they have to find a related costume for—this can be randomly chosen.

 To be honest, when you first send out your invitations, many of your guests will be very confused as to what you are asking.
 I would suggest that in the invitation you do give them a good explanation.
 If your guests are confused, they may not even attempt to dress up, or worse, not attend your party.
-This Hubpage will give you lots of ideas for costumes beginning with the letter W. If you look at the end of this hub, you will see links to lots of other alphabet costume idea hubs.
-Why not print off this hubs to give your guests some ideas?
+This article will give you lots of ideas for costumes beginning with the letter W. If you look at the end of this article, you will see links to lots of other alphabet costume ideas.
+Why not print out this article to give your guests some ideas?

 Famous English Cricketer, portrayed in old style cricket 'whites' and is specially famous for his extensive and bushy moustache and beard